bojanzavojchevski/BarberBooking/docs/week-02.md

   - 200 for valid role-policy combinations
 - Confirmed JWT role claims and Identity role assignments are correctly enforced
 - Established a scalable foundation for future resource-based and claims-based authorization

+---

+### Scope Notes
+Week 2 intentionally focuses only on identity, authentication, and authorization.
+Business-domain logic such as scheduling, availability, resource ownership, and concurrency control are addressed in subsequent weeks.